See the following links, NC State HPC and external, for learning HPC concepts and skills, from beginner to advanced.

 If you have an account on Henry2, log in and type the commands into the terminal.
 If not, set up your environment using Learn Linux without Linux.

 Go to Essential Linux, try the 8 basic commands, and create a text file using nano.
-If on Henry2, try Exercise 2.1.
-If you have problems, go through the links given for more details on those commands.

 Go through the minimal set of the LinkedIn Learning video tutorial.
 Most of the video content is explaining basic concepts, such as why we would want a command line instead of a GUI, how directories and files are structured, and how commands are formed.
 It explains Linux in terms of what you already know from using Windows or a Mac.
 After that, it goes over clearly and in depth - with great examples - all of the 'bare minimum' commands.